 - a.
 The state shall submit a draft annual report documenting accomplishments, project status, quantitative and case study findings, utilization data, interim evaluation findings, and policy and administrative difficulties and solutions in the operation of the demonstration. - b.
-In addition, the state shall include information on the following in its draft annual report:
+In addition, the state shall include information on the following in its draft annual report: - i.

-- i.
 The level of preventive services compliance, including a summary of member compliance and non-compliance with Office of Medicaid Policy and Planning (OMPP) recommended preventive services. - ii.
-The number of HIP Caretakers and HIP Adults who are within \$100,000 of exceeding the annual and or lifetime benefit limit and the state's efforts to refer these individuals to the regular Medicaid program, M.E.D.
-Works, or ICHIA. - iii.
+The number of HIP Caretakers and HIP Adults who are within \$100,000 of exceeding the annual and or lifetime benefit limit and the state's efforts to refer these individuals to the regular Medicaid program or M.E.D.
+Works. - iii.
 The progress of Indiana's care management program for the Aged, Blind, and Disabled (ABD) population and the feasibility of moving part or all of the ABD population into managed care. - iv.
 Any strategies the state is examining to reduce the uninsurance rate in the state, such as restructuring the Small Group Reinsurance Pool to make it more attractive to small groups. - v.
 Incentive programs developed by HIP MCOs for providers and HIP members.
 Potential areas include emergency room utilization, access to care, asthma, obesity, preventive service utilization, and smoking cessation. - vi.
 A description of how health information technology (HIT) is progressing in the state and how the demonstration has assisted in progressing HIT, including any HIT and data sharing initiatives that are developed or implemented by HIP MCOs to improve quality, efficiency, and safety of health care delivery in Indiana. - vii.
-A description of the process through which a HIP member may appeal the state's decision to move the member out of an MCO to ESP or out of ESP to an MCO as outlined in paragraph 25(e). - viii.
-A description of the process for ensuring that families do not exceed the 5 percent cost sharing limit as outlined in paragraph 33(c). - ix.
+A description of the process for ensuring that families do not exceed the five percent cost sharing limit as outlined in paragraph 32(c). - viii.
 A description of the type of services that are being paid for by POWER Account contributions broken down by gender, age and income level. - c.
 The state shall submit the draft annual report no later than 120 days after the end of each demonstration year (DY) for CMS review.
 The state shall finalize and submit the final draft report within 60 days from receipt of CMS' comments.